Tip of the Week #120: Return Values are Untouchable

 Summary

-Never access (read or write) the return variable of a function after the return statement has run.
+Never access (read or write) the return variable after the return statement has run.
 Unless you take great care to do it correctly, the behavior is unspecified.

-Return variables are implicitly accessed by destructors after they have been copied or move (See Section 6.6.3 of the C++11 standard [stmt.return]), which is how this unexpected access occurs, but the copy/move may be elided, which is why behavior is undefined.
+Return variables are implicitly accessed by destructors after they have been copied or moved ([stmt.return]), which is how this unexpected access occurs, but the copy/move may be elided, which is why behavior is unspecified.

 This tip only applies when you are returning a non-reference local variable.
 Returning any other expression will not trigger this problem.